Foundations of organizational behavior

 The Center for Microfoundations of Rules & Routines concentrates on identifying and understanding the building blocks of organizational behavior.
 Following topics are of main interest: How are decisions being made?
 How does strategically relevant knowledge become useable on different organizational levels?
 How are capabilities developed and competitive advantage sustained?
 Answering these questions brings about a fundamental understanding of organizational processes and thereby proviedes the foundation of application-oriented research.

-Institute of Human Resource & Change Management
+Institute of Leadership and Change Management

 Contributions to research